tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 </blockquote>
 <strong>n_features: int or None, optional (default=None)</strong>
 <blockquote>
-Number of newly generated features to add to the dataset.
-No more than 1% of the population (for the genetic strategy).
-If None, select all created.
+Number of newly generated features to add to the dataset (no more than 1% of the population for the genetic strategy).
+If None, select all created features.
 </blockquote>
 <strong>generations: int, optional (default=20)</strong>
 <blockquote>